-Ditching grilled cheese and bison patties for animal-free pastures in pursuit of lightening up, boosting energy, and doing your part to reduce the possibility of diseases like diabetes and cancer.
+So you’ve decided to go vegan.
+You’ve decided to ditch double deep fried grilled cheese and triple beef patty bacon burgers in favor of animal-free pastures in pursuit of lightening up, boosting energy, and doing your part to reduce the possibility of diseases like diabetes and cancer.

 Maybe you watched the woke Netflix documentary What The Health and were inspired by the benefits correlated to trashing animal byproducts.
 Or maybe it’s the ecological perks that led you here, which suggest going vegan is better for the environment than buying a hybrid car or foregoing a shower for six months.
 The Vegan Society suggests that meat production (yes, even fish) places immense burdens on the planet, including grain and water depletion, habitat loss, and deforestation.
 However, a plant-based diet takes only a third of the land needed to support a meat and dairy diet, making it the most sustainable diet for the future of our expanding world.